Lactuca canadensis: Taxonomy

 Canada lettuce is in the genus Lactuca, a group of flowering plants in the daisy family (Asteraceae), that are commonly is referred to as "lettuces".
 The genus contains at least 50 species worldwide.
 Lactuca canadensis was first formally described by Carl Linnaeus in 1759.

 It has been seen to hybridize wildly with Lactuca ludoviciana, and it is difficult to differentiate between the two species.

 Range and habitat

 It occurs across the continental United States, except for Nevada and Arizona, and across most provinces in Canada.
 It is found commonly in all counties in Illinois.

-It grows in moist to dry habitats in a variety of soil types, include black soil, clay, and gravel prairies.
+It grows in moist to dry habitats in a variety of soil types, including black soil, clay, and gravel prairies.
 Lactuca canadensis can be found in woodlands, thickets, savannas, borders of lakes and rivers, limestone glades, fence rows, pastures, abandoned fields, powerline clearances, road and railroad sides, vacant lots, and waste areas.
 It is most common in degraded and disturbed habitats, but also may be found in rich and diverse, high-quality habitats.